ImpishDeathTech/racket-sfml/README.md

 order to conform with racket syntax and maximize ease of use.
 Many objects and structures and functions have been renamed for this purpose as well.

 As of now, this library is quite operational, but still in development and incomplete in some aspects.
-Any tweaks !
-If you would like to contribute or have any input at all, I'd **love** to take a look at what you have to offer, or hear you out on what you think this library needs! ^,..,^
+Tweak it as needed, and let me know if you've improved anything or any input at all, I'd **love** to take a look at what you have to offer, or hear you out on what you think this library needs! ^,..,^

 If you would like to use it with the `sf:` prefix, simply use `(require sfml/prefixed)`, otherwise, `(require sfml)` provides **almost** everything you'll need.